FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Implementation Details

 Both FlashAttention and FlashSinkhorn rely on the same online-softmax/online-LSE recurrence (running row-wise max and rescaled exp-sums) to avoid materializing the score matrix in HBM.
 The difference is which operand is held stationary in SRAM.
 FlashAttention Algorithm~1 chooses a $(K, V)$-stationary traversal: it loops over key/value blocks $j$ in the outer loop, loads $(K_j, V_j)$ into on-chip SRAM once, and then sweeps over all query blocks $Q_i$ to update $(O_i, \ell_i, m_i)$, writing these intermediate quantities back to HBM each pass.
 This ordering is motivated by IO: with the block-size choice $B_r$, the number of query blocks can be large, and streaming $(K, V)$ outermost avoids repeatedly reloading the same $(K, V)$ blocks from HBM.

 In contrast, FlashSinkhorn’s half-steps are fundamentally row-wise reduction.
 We therefore adopt a row-stationary traversal: fix a query row block $Q_I$ in SRAM, stream all key/value blocks $(K_J, V_J)$, and maintain the running statistics and accumulators $(\mm_I, \bs_I)$ (and $O_I$ when computing $P\,V$) on-chip until the row block is complete, then write out $\hat\mf_I$ or $(P\,V)_I$ once.
 This strategy substantially reduces HBM traffic for intermediate accumulators and is particularly critical for OT transport‑matrix/vector products, where the column dimension of $V$, whenever it is a matrix or a vector ,can be much larger than an attention head, making standard FlashAttention‑style online normalization impractical.
+This row-stationary nesting aligns with the refinement adopted in FlashAttention-2~\citep{dao2023flashattention2}, which similarly moves the queries to the outer loop for the same row-wise efficiency reasons.